How Much Does a Website Really Cost in 2022?

 Shared hosting

 Shared hosting is the cheapest form of web hosting.
-You share your hosting platform with a number of other sites, which means you'll be sharing the cost as well.
+You share your hosting platform with a number of other sites, therefore sharing the cost too.
 The downside is that you also share the bandwidth.
 So, in effect, you fight for server space with other sites.
-Shared hosting can be a great low-cost option for basic or new sites that don’t yet get many visitors.
+Shared hosting can be a great low-cost option for basic or new sites which don’t yet get many visitors.

 Virtual Private Server (VPS) hosting